risk-first/website/docs/risks/Dependency-Risks/Scarcity-Risks/Funding-Risk.md

 In startup circles, this "amount of time you can afford it" is called the ["Runway"](https://en.wiktionary.org/wiki/runway):  you have to get the product to "take-off" (become profitable) before the runway ends.

-Startups often spend a lot of time courting investors in order to get funding and mitigate this type of [Schedule Risk](/tags/Schedule-Risk).<!-- tweet-end -->  But, as shown in the diagram above, this activity usually comes at the expense of [Opportunity Risk](/tags/Opportunity-Risk) and [Feature Risk](/tags/Feature-Risk), as usually the same people are diverted into raise funds instead of building the project itself.
+Startups often spend a lot of time courting investors in order to get funding and mitigate this type of [Schedule Risk](/tags/Schedule-Risk).<!-- tweet-end -->  But, as shown in the diagram above, this activity usually comes at the expense of [Feature Risk](/tags/Feature-Risk), as usually the same people are diverted into raise funds instead of building the project itself.